 The Center for Economic Education, in partnership with the City of Lynchburg’s Office of Economic Development and the Grow One Program of the United Way of Central Virginia, proudly sponsors classroom mini-economies within regional elementary and middle school classrooms.

-The third annual regional Market Day will be Thursday, March 26, 2015.
-See details and registration information.
+The third annual regional Market Day was held on Thursday, March 26, 2015.